magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39134-->

 *  Product detail pages now open with the date customizable option populated with the date from the previous order when **Use JavaScript Calendar** is enabled.
-The custom date option value resolver now fall backs to an alternative format if the value is not formatted based on the current configuration.
+The custom date option value resolver now falls back to an alternative format if the value is not formatted based on the current configuration.
 Previously, the custom date option value was empty.

 <!--- MC-39104-->